grapes come from vineyards in the municipality of

 made up of grains of light coloured non calcareous sand).

 This terroir produces alcoholic wines, with important tannins, good structure and a long cellar life Harvesting is followed by alcoholic fermentation, with maceration on skins for about 20 days.
 Malo lactic fermentation takes place in steel.
-The wine then ages in small oak barrels for 24 months.
-This is followed by a further twelve months in the bottle before release for sale.
+The wine then ages in oak barrels up to 24 months.